thprfssr/danetiska.com/_posts/2025-10-10-catenary-curve.md

 title: What is the shape of a hanging cable?
 author: Javier Castro
 tags: [math, physics]
+cover: /assets/images/catenary_curve.jpg
 ---

-What shape does a hanging cable make?
+What shape does a hanging chain or cable make?
 Initially, one may guess that it is a simple parabola.
 But this is not the case; the answer is much more fascinating.
 So let us calculate that shape, called a [catenary](https://en.wikipedia.org/wiki/Catenary).